kadavilrahul/generate_html_from_csv/exclude_static_folders.md

-To modify your Apache configuration to serve static HTML pages stored in /var/www/your_website.com/products while keeping WordPress functional, you need to update the configuration file to exclude requests to the /products folder from being routed through WordPress.
-Here's the updated configuration:
+### To modify your Apache configuration to serve static HTML pages stored in /var/www/your_website.com/products while keeping WordPress functional

 Configure Apache to serve both WordPress and static HTML pages without conflicts:
 Virtual Host for the Main Domain: Add the following in your Apache configuration (/etc/apache2/sites-available/your_website.com.conf):